 by Steven Woodruff

 LOS ANGELES BALLET'S Nutcracker is making its appointed rounds this December with performances in Glendale, Westwood and Redondo Beach.
 And though it is a professional company it shares some of the shortcomings and successes of the many versions on display locally.
-Artistic Directors Collen Neary and Thordahl Christensen have set their version of in 1912 Los Angeles but there is little in the actual production that concretely binds the action to this time period or place.
-The bigger problems have to do with the overall flatness of all of the action and a lusterless set in Act One and the slice and dice editing of the music in Act Two which makes for a very disappointing diminishment of the Grand Pas de Deux and leaves out the Mirlitons and their music altogether.
-To be fair, the Tarantella and Sugar Plum Fairy Variation do make an appearance but they are out of place in the beginning of Act Two in this production and spoil the arc of music and dance that should conclude with the Grand Pas de Deux.
+Artistic Directors Collen Neary and Thordahl Christensen have set their version in 1912 Los Angeles, but there is little in the actual production that concretely binds the action to that time period or place.
+The bigger problems have to do with the overall flatness of much of the action, a lusterless set in Act I, and the slice and dice editing of the music in Act II, which makes for a very disappointing diminishment of the Grand Pas de Deux and leaves out the Mirlitons and their music altogether.
+To be fair, the Tarantella and Sugar Plum Fairy Variation do make an appearance but they are out of place in the beginning of Act II in this production and spoil the arc of music and dance that should conclude with the Grand Pas de Deux.
 This is what classicism is all about and the Nutcracker is after all a supremely classical ballet.
 Ms. Neary commented briefly on Tchaikovsky's "timeless music" in her remarks from the stage in introducing the production; I only wish that she really believed in them enough to refrain from cutting and reorganizing the score.

 I'm a musician by training.
 I like to see the choreography make the music be important.
 This didn't always happen.
 I felt particularly cut adrift during the music concluding the Battle Scene.
 These moments satisfy us with the most beautiful music of Act One and they are pivotal to the developing fantasy.
 The solemn chords in the brass and the romantic sweep are the pathway to Snow and all the enchantment that is still to come.
 In this production virtually nothing is happening in these moments save two soldiers waving blue flags in the gloom of a very dark stage.
 It was a heartbreaking moment, and for all the wrong reasons.

-I wish desperately for a Nutcracker with real music sometime in Los Angeles.
+I wish desperately for a Los Angeles Nutcracker with real music.
 I don't know if it can happen but I know L.A.
-Ballet has a talented company of dancers and more resources than most small companies, and if someone is going to manage it, possibly it will be they.
-Meanwhile there is lots of vitality around in many of the regional companies presenting their takes on this great ballet.
+Ballet has a talented company of dancers and more resources than most small companies.
+Meanwhile there is lots of vitality to be found in many of the regional companies presenting their takes on this great ballet.
 Some of them are doing versions with excellent staging and choreography every bit as good as that offered by L.A.
 Ballet.
 Take in one… or two of them.
 There will be moments that will make you feel glad you did!
 And keep wishing hard for the real music and the musicians who play it.